rcdesign-cemetery/vb-nntp/readme.md

 Licence
 =======

-This software is distributed under Creative Commons BY-CC-ND licence (Noncommercial, No Deriative Works).
+This software is distributed under [Creative Commons BY-CC-ND][1] licence (Noncommercial, No Deriative Works).
 If you wish to use it on commercial site, or remove copyright messages - you have to buy additional licence from author.

 Contacts
 ========

-Licencing & setup: [vitaly@rcdesign.ru][1]
+Licencing & setup: [vitaly@rcdesign.ru][2]

 additional licences: